susannah-chandhok/website/content/authors/admin/_index.md

   url: "https://lsa.umich.edu/psych"

 # Short bio (displayed in user profile at end of posts)
-bio: As a graduate researcher and Ph.D. student at the University of Michigan in Ann Arbor, I study social behavior in the digital age.
+bio: I am a graduate researcher and Ph.D. student at the University of Michigan in Ann Arbor.

 # Interests
 interests: